toolateralus/boom_tetris/README.md

   An attempt to make a very NES Tetris (1989) accurate remake with some bagels and cream cheese.

 # Playing the game:
-  Pre compiled binaries are available in the `tetris` directory, for windows and linux (built on cinnamon mint) We also have releases for both platforms available on the github page.
+  Pre compiled versions can be found at `boom_linux.zip` or
+  `boom_windows.zip`
+  simply unzip the archive somewhere and make SURE that the `res/` directory is right along-side the `boom_tetris` executable.

 # Building
 ## Installing dependencies: